Willing sellers must submit an

 - Copy of all land development permits

 You are encouraged to nominate your property if you believe that your property may be eligible.
-The CLASAC review process will take approximately 1-2 months for the initial review and 1-2 months for the secondary review.

 Property Nomination Form